YASIRZAHID/NPMPACKAGEGUIDE/README.md

     this will prevent uploading node_modules when pushing to github

-## 7  create an index.ts file in main directory
+## 7  Create an index.ts file in main directory

     (just to test)